fmolliet/spotifie/README.md

 <h2><a href="#memo-license"></a>📝 License</h2>
  <h2>This project is under the MIT license.
-See the <a href="https://github.com/danielobara/FastFeet/blob/master/LICENSE">LICENSE</a> for more information.</h2>
+See the LICENSE for more information.</h2>